zx-xjtu/machine-learning/README.md

 This documentation is prepared as the workflow to accompany the following study:

-"Machine Learning for Screening Small Molecules as Passivation Materials for Enhanced Perovskite Solar Cells" If you have questions or suggestions, please contact Bo Chen at bochen@xjtu.edu.cn and Xin Zhang zx13460208639@163.com
+"Machine Learning for Screening Small Molecules as Passivation Materials for Enhanced Perovskite Solar Cells" If you have questions or suggestions, please contact Bo Chen at bochen@xjtu.edu.cn and Xin Zhang at zx13460208639@163.com

 1 Installation